ubbiout/power-switch/README.md

 physical configuration: <br />
 https://pinout.xyz/pinout/pin5_gpio3 <br />
 button pulling pin 5 low. <br />
-You won't be able to use I2C as pin 5 is I2C clock and I am using it to trigger the shutdown.  <br />
+You won't be able to use I2C as pin 5 is the I2C clock pin and I am using it to trigger shutdown.  <br />
-You could instead use a second button to trigger shutdown... <br /> but pin 5 will wake the pi if the pi is off and you pull it to ground.<br />
+You could instead use a second button and any other input pin to trigger shutdown... <br /> but pin 5 will wake the pi if the pi is off and you pull it to ground.<br />

-In my application, this code runs after reading the I2C Real Time Clock.
+In my application, this code runs after reading the I2C Real Time Clock. the last lines in my /etc/rc.local now read: python /usr/local/bin/power-switch.py & exit 0